sandeepkundala/Text-recognition-for-apache-mxnet/README.md

 These notebooks have been created by [Jonathan Chung](https://github.com/jonomon), as part of his internship as Applied Scientist @ Amazon AI, in collaboration with [Thomas Delteil](https://github.com/ThomasDelteil) who built the original prototype.

+I have modified few programs for my own requirement of training model for OCR.
+The dataset was generated using modified version of receipt-scanner by [Yang Zhuohan](https://github.com/billstark) which is available at https://github.com/sandeepkundala/receipt-scanner (modified version).
+This particular GitHub repo helps to generate random texts including date.

 ## Setup

 `git clone https://github.com/awslabs/handwritten-text-recognition-for-apache-mxnet --recursive`